llSourcell/kerala/README.md

 TODO

--Implement IPFS Keystore for encrypting data and sharing it with trusted nodes.
+-Implement IPFS Keystore for encrypting data and sharing it with trusted nodes. <br />
--Namecoin registration for PeerIDs
+-Namecoin registration for PeerIDs<br />

-All pull requests, issue creation, and advice are welcome.
+#All pull requests, issue creation, and advice are welcome.

 ## Install